vmatekole/nostr-analytics/README.md

 # Decentralised Social Networks

-A analytics/NLP engine for decentralised social networks.
+Analytics/NLP engine for decentralised social networks.

 ## Problem statement
 Data on Decentralised social networks is sharded and distributed across multiple nodes.
 Unlike blockchains there is no single source of truth.
 Decentralised analytics aims to provide a robust, architecture that allows for accurate analytics from decentralised networks such as Nostr and Farcaster.